inemsia/One-shot-Facial-Recognition-using-SNN-Olivetti-Faces-Dataset-/README.md

 - Uses 80,000 pairs of images from the Olivetti Faces dataset.
 - Sections include:
   - Data loading and preprocessing
+  - Organizing data into pairs
-  - Construction of the CNN-based feature extractor (`cnn_part`)
+  - Building the CNN-based feature extractor (`cnn_part`)
-  - Assembly of the full Siamese architecture
+  - Building the full Siamese architecture
   - Model training and saving

 ### `trained_model/`